Practical tips to improve your email delivery

 How to avoid ending up in spam

 We've seen the reasons why our email risks ending up in spam.
-How, then, can we avoid this end, thus compromising our mail marketing strategy?
+How, then, can we avoid this?

 Let's start from the server: to avoid ending up in spam, it is better to choose SMTP servers or buy services that offer additional guarantees such as DKIM Authentication (links the sending to the reference domain) or filters that use CAN-SPAM rules, so that allow the user to unsubscribe from the mailing list.